 The term comes from the word “blog”, which is actually a shortened version of “weblog”, a tool which allowed early internet users to log the details of their lives in digital diary entries.
-Most website building tools and applications come with solutions specifically designed to help users not only write blogs, but publish and optimise them according to SEO (Search Engine Optimization) standards.
+Most website building tools and applications come with solutions specifically designed to help users not only write blogs but publish and optimize them according to SEO (Search Engine Optimization) standards.

 What is a Blog Post?